Discover the many ways you can access our collection. You might be surprised by how much is available – onsite, online and elsewhere.

 In the past 12 months, these websites received almost 1.5 million visits.
 Check out some of our most popular content:

-We’ve also recently launched NFSA Live, a series of free live-streamed events including a virtual edition of our monthly music night Vinyl Lounge, expert talks, and screenings followed by filmmaker Q&As.
+We’ve also launched NFSA Live, a series of free live-streamed events including a virtual edition of our monthly music night Vinyl Lounge, expert talks, and screenings followed by filmmaker Q&As.
 The first six sessions were joined by almost 5,000 people from around Australia and the world.

 We engage with audiences on Facebook, Twitter, Instagram, Flickr and SoundCloud.
 Across these platforms, we’ve brought the NFSA collection to over 10 million users in the last 12 months.
 And we love your likes, comments and shares.